 What’s PS4 Error CE-36329-3?

-The PS4 error referred to with code number [CE-36329-3] is that kind of errors that relate to system failure.
+The PS4 error referred to with code number [CE-36329-3] is that kind of error that relates to system failure.
 It happens when the PS4 system fails to operate due to either data corruption or data conflict.
 These issues with data can be located either in the PS4 system itself or the game you’re playing/launching.

-So, If the error only occurs once while you’re playing on a particular game, or once you’ve launched it, there’s a chance it was a one off crash that doesn’t indicate any other underlying issues.
+If the error only occurs once while you’re playing on a particular game, or once you’ve launched it, there’s a chance it was a one-off crash that doesn’t indicate any other underlying issues.
 Restart the game you were playing, and many times you will be able to continue to play without further issues.

 If the problem is with the PS4 system files, you need to restart it.
 The good news here is that the PS4 operating system was coded to maintain itself after each reboot.
 Thus, it will automatically fix the corrupted system files that might cause this error.
 Therefore, many users get their system functioning smoothly again once a reboot takes place.

 On the other hand, if you’ve rebooted the PS4 and the problem still persists, you have to give it another chance.
-This time you need to first turn off the PS4, unplug the power cable, and leave it unplugged for 1 minute.
-Afterwards, plugin the cable and turn on the PS4.
+This time you need to first turn off the PS4, unplug the power cable and leave it unplugged for 3 minutes.
+Afterward, plug in the cable and turn on the PS4.

 If that doesn’t work either, it means you have to manually repair the PS4 system by trying the methods illustrated below.

 When you try to fix a data-corruption-related errors, such as Error CE-34335-8, Error CE-34878-0, and Error CE-36329-3 we’re addressing, you’ve to bear in mind that the problem can go beyond a mere data corruption to a hardware failure.
 For this reason we have to work on both sides, software (logical) and hardware (physical).